-Pamplona is a wonderful city, also for people who aren't into the infamous bull-run of Pamplona.
-The historical capital of Navarra is also the home of Club Atlético Osasuna, since a couple of years back in the Spanish top flight.
+Pamplona is a wonderful city, also for people who aren't into the infamous bull run of Pamplona.
+The historical capital of Navarra is also the home of Club Atlético Osasuna, which returned to the Spanish top flight a few years ago.

 El Nuevo Sadar

-The Plaza del Castillo is the largest and most beautiful square of the city.
-In the northwest corner of the square used to be Café Kutz, where in 1920 Osasuna was founded.
-That has become a bank office of BBVA now, but also neighbour Café Iruña - the Basque name of Pamplona - is a real Osasuna place, and the café is even known as the first socio ever of the club.
+The Plaza del Castillo is the largest and most beautiful square in the city.
+In the northwest corner of the square used to be Café Kutz, where Osasuna was founded in 1920.
+Nowadays, it's an office of BBVA.
+The neighbouring café, Café Iruña, is a real hotspot for Osasuna and is known as the first bar where the socios of the club got together before games.

 Plaza Consistorial

-It's probably the smallest celebration square of Spain, the Plaza Consistorial.
-On the Plaza del Castillo around the corner there's room for ten times more people, but on the Plaza Consistorial is the town hall of Pamplona.
-At the most recent promotion in 2019 the players appeared on the balcony of the town hall, and of course the whole square was filled with fans.
+It's probably the smallest celebration square in Spain, the Plaza Consistorial.
+On the Plaza del Castillo around the corner, there's room for ten times more people, but the Plaza Consistorial is home to Pamplona's town hall.
+During the club's most recent promotion in 2019, the players appeared on the balcony of the town hall, and of course, the whole square was filled with fans.

 Sentimiento, in honour of the fans

-Behind the Tribuna Sur stands, between the stadium and the Navarra Arena, a new piece of art.
-It's 'Sentimiento' of Carlos Purroy, an ex-player of Osasuna turned artist after his career.
-The sculpture was created for the centenary of Osasuna in 2020, en has to be an ode to the fans of the club.
+Behind the Tribuna Sur stands, between the stadium and the Navarra Arena, you will find a new piece of art.
+It's called 'Sentimiento' and is made by Carlos Purroy, an ex-player of Osasuna who became an artist after his career.
+The sculpture was created for the centenary of Osasuna in 2020, and is an ode to the fans of the club.

 El Txoko de Sadar

-Under a corner of the Tribuna Gol you'll find 'El Txoko de Sadar', a typical Basque restaurant in the style of the club.
-Here you can dine extensively, but also grab a quick beer before the match.
+Under the corner of the Tribuna Gol, you'll find 'El Txoko de Sadar', a typical Basque restaurant in the style of the club.
+Here you can dine extensively but also grab a quick beer before the match.
 Pictures from the history of Osasuna decorate the walls of the restaurant.

 Mural of Michael Robinson

-Suddenly the mural of Michael Robinson was there, on an august morning at the Avenida Roncesvalles, in the heart of Pamplona.
+On a regular morning in August, a mural of Michael Robinson suddenly appeared on Avenida Roncesvalles, in the heart of Pamplona.

-There's little players from the British football culture who can really settle in Spain, but Michael Robinson never left the Iberian peninsula.
+There are few players from the British football culture who can really settle in Spain, but Michael Robinson never left the Iberian peninsula.
 The Irish international won the Europa Cup I with Liverpool and ended his career at Osasuna.
-After his career he became a famous pundit and commentator on the Spanish television, until he died in 2020.
+After his career, he became a famous pundit and commentator on Spanish television, until he died in 2020.
 Before a friendly between Liverpool and Osasuna, street artist SKN created the mural in memorial of the Irish striker, who along the way became a little bit Spanish.

 Tickets